The European market potential for vases

 Sustainability: the people and planet-friendly vase

 When it comes to transport, product design increasingly takes into account the fact that the more items fit into a container, the lower the environmental ‘footprint’.
-At marketing level, brands in the upper half of the market discuss the environmental benefits of timeless design, against the throw-away society – to urge the consumer to select an item more carefully and enjoy it longer.
+At marketing level, brands in the upper half of the market discuss the environmental benefits of timeless design, against the throw-away society.
+They urge the consumer to select an item more carefully and enjoy it longer.
 If more items can be reconverted into new materials at the end of their lifecycle, the environment also benefits.

-These approaches are often practised by big industry in the mass, mechanised segments.
-By producing more sustainably, they are also cutting costs and generally being more efficient.
-Thus, sustainability can also add to profitability.
+These approaches are often practised by big industry in the mechanised mass segments.
+By producing more sustainably, they are also cutting costs and generally becoming more efficient.
+Thus, sustainability can add to profitability as well.

 Source: West Elm @ YouTube